openshift/enhancements/enhancements/storage/csi-driver-install.md

 Cons:
 1. When these CSI drivers have to be installed by default, this approach causes a coupling between CVO managed cluster-storage-operator and driver's operator.

-When a CSI driver operator is in technical preview, we expect that the operator will be available from a `beta` channel.
-Moving to a `stable` channel once a driver reaches GA will require Openshift admin to manually change subscribed channel from beta to stable.
-At this point we expect that, operator in GA state will simply adopt the resources(CRs) created by beta version of the operator.
+2. Need to adopt operator installed by user during cluster update.

+#### Upgrade from optional operator to a driver installed by default

+When a CSI driver is moved from optional to a mandatory one, existing installation of CSI driver operator must be adopted by the CVO managed operator (in above case cluster-storage-operator).

+1. CVO installs cluster-storage-operator.
+2. cluster-storage-operator detects cloudprovider on which cluster is running(lets say EBS).
+3. cluster-storage-operator searches for existing subscription to an operator with same name in all namespaces and if found it deletes and re-creates the subscription in pre-defined namespace.
+4. At this point if there are any changes in configuration CR between previously installed versions vs version shipped with new operator, it must be reconciled.

 ### Open questions for OLM team: